 Interpretation #5 God will get justice for his children

 The final interpretation of the verse, “Dearly beloved, avenge not yourselves, but rather give place unto wrath: for it is written, Vengeance is mine; I will repay, saith the Lord” is that a Christian should abandon the ideas of avenging their enemies and instead leave it to God to do it.
 Apostle Paul understands that when one is hurt, the first course of reflexive action is vengeance.
 However, he asks Christians to lay the anger to rest and focus on letting God handle the enemies/situation.
-He does not say that the enemies should be forgiven, but rather wants them to face the wrath of God.
-So, for example, when one bullies a fellow classmate, the classmate should not avenge the bully in any way but pray to God and leave it to him.
+He does not say that the enemies should be forgiven but rather wants them to face the wrath of God and justice through Him and the law or fate.
+Thus hoping to save the souls of His children.

 Historical background of Romans 12:19

 Romans was written by Paul the Apostle while he was in Corinth in the mid-50s AD, with the help of his secretary, Tertius.
 It is also the longest and final written epistle of the Apostle Paul.
 It is believed that Paul did not have any relationship with the Roman community prior to the drafting of this letter.
 In the twelfth chapter of Romans, Paul primarily focuses on sanctification and how a Christian should carry oneself and the mindset they should own.
 The nineteenth verse particularly focuses on Paul asking Christians to forego the idea of vengeance and asking them to leave it to God to handle it.

 Romans 12:19 is an instruction to the Christians and consists of some notable literary devices.
 Here are some examples.